Using Pay Down Goals

 How to manually exclude an account:

-1. From the pay down Goal page, click the three dots to the right of the balance for the account in question.
+1. Click the three dots to the right of the balance for the account in question.

 2. Select Exclude account.